 Thomson Licensing is a patent licensing subsidiary of Technicolor, a company that provides a smart solution for video and other communication services.
-Technicolor is known for its industry grade equipment for Internet of things.
+Technicolor is known for its industry-grade equipment for the Internet of things.
 Some of its products include set-top boxes, 4G LTE modems, gateways, etc.

 5. Fraunhofer-Gesellschaft Zur Foerderung Der Angewandten Forschung EV

 The Fraunhofer Society for the advancement of applied research (The Fraunhofer Society) is a German research organization with more than 65 research institutes spread all over the country.

 The organization spends more than €2 billion in R&D every year of which 70% comes from contract work for the Government and industry.
 Among many breakthroughs by the Institute, the patented MP3 compression algorithm which fetched them €100 million in revenue and development of a triple-junction solar cell with highest conversion efficiency is notable.

 In 2012, the society introduced LTE spectrum sharing which improves network speeds when several devices are working simultaneously.

 The researchers at The Fraunhofer Society also introduced a new video coding method which enabled one to surf high-definition 3D videos on 3G LTE networks.